elastic/rally/README.rst

 * Python 3.4+ available as `python3` on the path (verify with: ``python3 --version`` which should print ``Python 3.4.0`` (or higher))
 * ``pip3`` available on the path (verify with ``pip3 --version``)
 * JDK 8+
-* unzip (install via ``apt-get install unzip`` on  Debian based distributions or check your distribution's documentation)
 * Elasticsearch: Rally stores its metrics in a dedicated Elasticsearch instance.
 If you don't want to set it up yourself you can also use `Elastic Cloud <https://www.elastic.co/cloud>`_.
 * Optional: Kibana (also included in `Elastic Cloud <https://www.elastic.co/cloud>`_).